“While we must acknowledge emergence in design and system development, a little planning can avoid much waste.”

 Roles and Collaborations

-SAFe defines three architect roles: Enterprise, Solution, and System architect, that address these concerns at their respective levels (portfolio, program, and solution).
+SAFe defines three architect roles: Enterprise, Solution, and System architect, that address these concerns at their respective levels (Portfolio, Large Solution, and Essential).
 They collaborate regularly across and among levels to ensure alignment and address issues and concerns as they arise.
 As shown in Figure 1, the roles require all the necessary architectural skills to make technical decisions.
 Therefore, the role may be filled by more than one person to ensure sufficient knowledge and prevent architecture decisions from bottlenecking teams.

 The interdependent nature of business and technical strategy requires the collaboration between architects and other SAFe roles to ensure that the architecture meets the current and evolving needs of the business and the customers it serves.
 Within the Agile Release Train, System Architects communicate the technical path through the Architectural Runway, Non-Functional Requirements, and the design and support of the Continuous Delivery Pipeline (CD pipeline).
 Architecture also enables Built-in Quality.
 The Systems Team realizes the architecture vision by building the supporting infrastructure that enables Agile Teams to design, implement, test, and deliver value.
 System Architects coordinate with Enterprise and Solution Architects to ensure their solutions are aligned with the larger vision.
 Finally, architects in any role are also Lean-Agile leaders with a responsibility for mentoring teams and enhancing the overall capabilities of contributors.